-My name is Ravi Jay and I am passionate about Digital Transformation, particularly in retail.
-Most of my literary and professional contributions in came during my days as the Chief Digital Officer for myMzone.
-Now, I am with Accenture Digital encouraging modern day CDOs to executing on the digital imperative and culture change.
+My name is Ravi Jay and I am passionate about Agile & Digital Transformation and Conversational AI.
+I drank my kool-aid during my days as the Chief Digital Officer for myMzone.
+That was hard.
+These days, I work with Executive Leaders on the digital imperative, agile transformation and culture change.
 “Digital.
-Simplified” is my view on emerging #Digital, #Gamification trends in #Retail.
-I listen to #ThinkLookActDigital on Google and Twitter.
+Simplified” is my view on emerging #Digital, #AgileTransformation trends along with Introverted Leadership.
+I listen to #ThinkLookActDigital on Twitter.
 My handle is @ravi_jay1.

 Digital Transformation for my clients is about delivering a rich consumer experience through analytics and insight in a multi-channel world.
 It is about leveraging customer intimacy to open up avenues for business development and improving operational efficiency; thereby enabling you to give more value back to the customer.

 1) Understanding what digital transformation means to an organisation.

 3) Technology delivering business and not business supported by technology.

 Interestingly, technology is the least of the challenges.